27 Inexpensive Marketing Hacks for Fast Growing Startups

 Make Your 404 Page a “Landing Page”

-Result: Our 404 error page drop off rate decreased from 68% to 14% after introducing a compelling alternative.
+Result: Our 404 error page drop-off rate decreased from 68% to 14% after introducing a compelling alternative.

 Focus Your Time to Get More Social Proof

 Use customer quotes, logos, testimonials, guest blog posts, used cases or case studies.
 Social proof plays a huge role in every buying process.
+This is often overlooked tactic because marketers don’t know how to measure ROI on social proof.
+You can measure it in Google Analytics by having the right attribution model in place.

 Result: One of our client sales grew 17% MoM (month over month) after we incorporated social proof into their website.